15 Aug

 Honourable Mention.
 R U Mine

-I had to mention 'AM' at least once in this list.
-The bands fifth album is a triumph from start to finish, one of the very best records of the 2010's, the album that introduced Arctic Monkeys to a new generation.
-The moment they stopped being defined by genre and instead became artists.
-Not a rock band, definitely not an indie band, but artists.
-Think Bowie, think The Beatles, think Stevie Wonder and think Bob Dylan.
-From this point on, Arctic Monkeys can do whatever they want, sound however they like, and always be Arctic Monkeys.
+I couldn't complete this list without mentioning 'AM' at least once.
+The band’s fifth album is a triumph from start to finish, one of the definitive records of the 2010s that introduced the Arctic Monkeys to a global audience.
+It was the moment they ceased to be defined by genre and instead became true artists.
+They stepped into a lineage of chameleons like Bowie, The Beatles, and Dylan; from this point on, they earned the right to sound however they liked while remaining quintessentially themselves.

 1. Cornerstone